Beitar Illit

-Israeli settlements in the West Bank are illegal under international law.
+The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

-Name
+Etymology

 Beitar Illit (lit.
 Upper Beitar) is named after the ancient Jewish fortress city of Betar, whose ruins (known as Khirbet el-Yahud, Arabic for "Ruin of the Jews") lie 1 km away, near the Palestinian village of Battir, which preserves the ancient name.

 History

 According to the ARIJ, Beitar Illit was established in 1985 on land which Israel had confiscated from two nearby Palestinian villages: 3,140 dunams from Husan and 1,166 dunams from Nahalin.

 It was established by a small group of young families from the religious Zionist yeshiva of Machon Meir.
 The first residents settled in 1990.
 As Beitar Illit began to grow, an influx of Haredi Jewish Bobover families came to predominate, while the original group moved on.
 The city is now home to many Hasidic groups, including Bobov, Boston, Boyan, Breslov, Karlin-Stolin and Slonim.
-The city has expanded to three adjacent hills.